 I am a Professor at the Department of History and Philosophy of Science of the University of Paris (formerly Paris 7), a member of SPHERE (CNRS, UMR 7219) and head of the Groupe de Recherche en Philosophie des mathématiques (PhilMath).

-My work pertains to philosophy of mathematics, logic and philosophy of language (all broadly construed and combined together).
+My work pertains to epistemology, logic and philosophy of language, all construed in connection with mathematics.

-My HDR dissertation endeavors to extend to context-sensitivity the Russellian correspondence between the logical articulation of ordinary language and fundamental mathematical notions.
-Context-sensitivity is the fact that the semantic content of what is uttered generally depends on the context of utterance.
-My dissertation claims that context-sensitivity does not sound the death knell of Russell’s correspondence but constitutes a reason to deepen it.
+My HDR dissertation endeavors to extend, to context-sensitivity, the Russellian correspondence between the logical constants (the logical articulations of ordinary language) and the fundamentals of mathematics.
+Context-sensitivity is the fact that the semantic content of what is uttered generally depends on the context of utterance (a fact of which indexicals are an elementary example).
+My dissertation claims that context-sensitivity does not sound the death knell of Russell’s correspondence, but constitutes a reason to deepen it.